indieSoftware/INSpriteKit/README.md

 Then open the workspace file INSpriteKitExample.xcworkspace with Xcode and run the example or the tests.
 The example scenes are within the 'ExampleScenes' directory, just go through them to see how to use the library.

-To see the difference between INSKView and SKView just rename the skView classes' name in the Storyboard (Xib-File for the OS X project).
+To see the difference in behavior between INSKView and SKView just rename the skView classes' name in the Storyboard (WindowController.xib file for the OS X project) from INSKView to SKView.

 ## Requirements